Yuliang-Huang/4DCT-irregular-motion/README.md

 ```

 ## Surrogate-free Motion Model
-In clinical practice, the respiration curves are raarely saved.
+In clinical practice, the respiration curves are rarely saved.
 In such case, surrogate-driven method is not applicable due to the lack of surrogate signals.
 In contrast, surrogate-free method does not require existing respiration signals but optimize the surrogate signals from simple sinusoidal curves.

 Run the following script to fit the sorrugate-free motion model and estimate the volumes and tumor masks at each timepoint:
 ```bash